In a large bowl mix the dried fruit and apple, then add the stout, brandy, orange and lemon zests and stir. Cover and leave overnight to soak.

 Spoon into the basins and level the mix.

 Take a large sheet of foil and greaseproof paper and butter the greaseproof paper.
-Make a pleat in the two together and wrap over the bowl securing with string. *See below for the link to the video on how to do this.*
+Make a pleat in the two together and wrap over the bowl securing with string.

 Put the pudding on a heatproof saucer in a saucepan and pour in just-boiled water to come halfway up basin.
 Cover and steam for 6 hrs, topping up water occasionally so it doesn't boil dry.
 I set the timer for 45 minutes so I could check the water level regularly.